Subprime crisis impact timeline

-The subprime mortgage crisis impact timeline lists dates relevant to the creation of a United States housing bubble and the 2005 housing bubble burst (or market correction) and the subprime mortgage crisis which developed during 2007 and 2008.
+The subprime mortgage crisis impact timeline lists dates relevant to the creation of a United States housing bubble, the 2005 housing bubble burst and the subprime mortgage crisis which developed during 2007 and 2008.
 It includes United States enactment of government laws and regulations, as well as public and private actions which affected the housing industry and related banking and investment activity.
 It also notes details of important incidents in the United States, such as bankruptcies and takeovers, and information and statistics about relevant trends.
-For more information on reverberations of this crisis throughout the global financial system see Financial crisis of 2007–2008.
+For more information on reverberations of this crisis throughout the global financial system see 2008 financial crisis.